-Easy Flourless Chocolate Cake- Gluten Free Recipe– an easy gluten free cake to make in less than an hour.
-Delicious, easy and ready for fixing a sweet tooth.
+Easy Flourless Chocolate Cake- Gluten Free Recipe– an easy gluten-free cake to make in less than an hour.
+Delicious, easy, and ready for fixing a sweet tooth.
 Using quality ingredients gives you the best results.

 Let’s be real here.
 I have nothing against gluten.
 I love bread in any form or shape, especially if it is homemade.
 Nothing better than that!

-However, sometimes I make these recipes that are naturally free of flour and have usual ingredients that I happen to have in the pantry all year round.
+However, sometimes I make these recipes that are naturally free of flour and have the usual ingredients that I happen to have in the pantry all year round.
 I love them.

 I love old recipes that come from our grandmothers and I always look for new ones I can find in old cooking books.